-Gradually Varied Flow in Trapezoidal Channel
+Gradually Varied Flow Calculator

+Trapezoidal channel.
 Plot Water depth, Velocity, Froude, Top width vs. Distance.

 Compute GVF profile (M1, M2, S2, S3, C1, C3).